aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/inserting-documents-dynamically/_index.md

 ﻿---
-title: Inserting Documents Dynamically – Aspose.Words for .NET
+title: Inserting Documents Dynamically in C#
 articleTitle: Inserting Documents Dynamically
 linktitle: Inserting Documents Dynamically
 description: "Insert contents of outer documents into your document dynamically when building a report C#."